Central New York Military Tract

 The Military Tract of Central New York, also called the New Military Tract, consisted of nearly 2 e6acre of bounty land set aside in Central New York to compensate New York's soldiers after their participation in the Revolutionary War.
+The western portion was established on lands that had been devasted by the Sullivan Expedition against the four British-allied nations of the Iroquois.

 Establishment

 The Province of New York (predecessor of the U.S. state) had already guaranteed each soldier at least 100 acre at the end of the war (depending on rank), but by 1781, New York had enlisted only about half of the quota set by the U.S. Congress and needed a stronger incentive.
 The legislature authorized an additional 500 acre per soldier, using land from 25 Military Tract Townships to be established in central New York State.
 Each of the townships was to comprise 100 lots of 600 acre each.
 Three more such townships, Junius, Galen, and Sterling, were later added to accommodate additional claims at the end of the war.
 The United States Congress approved in 1789, and the arrangement became final in 1798.